Plenty of Space and Unparalleled Access

 Once your trucks get to the Interstate, they can quickly reach several nearby locations that offer additional options for shipping by air, sea, rail, and river:

-- Half an hour away, the Tallahassee International Airport (KTLH) offers an 8,000-foot runway and cargo services from Delta Cargo, DHL, and FedEx.
+- Half an hour away, the Tallahassee International Airport (KTLH) offers an 8,000-foot runway and cargo services from Delta Cargo, DHL, and FedEx with international clearance for passengers and cargo commencing in 2024.

-- The CSX mainline that runs through Gadsden County provides connections to the deep water port at Jacksonville and all points west.
+- The Florida Gulf & Atlantic mainline that runs through Gadsden County provides connections to the deepwater port at Jacksonville and all points west.

-- Short line rail services partner with Norfolk Southern and CSX to provide intermodal shipping options throughout the region and from four terminals along Florida’s Atlantic coast.
+- Short line rail services partner with Norfolk Southern and Florida Gulf & Atlantic to provide intermodal shipping options throughout the region and from four terminals along Florida’s Atlantic coast.

-- The Apalachicola Northern short line rail operated by Genesee & Wyoming could also open service to the Port of Port St. Joe, providing access to the Gulf of Mexico if needed.
+- The Apalachicola Northern short line rail operated by Genesee & Wyoming connects the Gretna ILC on I-10 to the Port of Port St. Joe, providing bulk cargo access to the Gulf of Mexico.

-- The deep water port at Jacksonville, Florida (JAXPORT) – a full-service, international trade seaport just three hours east.
+- The deepwater port at Jacksonville, Florida (JAXPORT) – a full-service, international trade seaport is just three hours east.

 - Port Panama City is also nearby and offers cargo and container handling services, as well as rail connections.

-It’s easy to see why distribution and fulfillment centers decide to locate here with logistics like these and Gadsden County’s five business parks, there’s plenty of room for large-scale operations.
-Click on the links to check out other distribution companies that have made the smart choice!
+It’s easy to see why distribution and fulfillment centers decide to locate here.
+With logistics like these and Gadsden County’s eight business parks, there’s plenty of room for large-scale operations.